WeaselJones/DinoCalc/README.txt

 without having a calculator just give him the answer.

-I don't know how the original was built but I plan on starting with an Arduino Pro Mini as the brain so that I can get most of the major bugs worked out.
-And then move on to just the Atmega328p on a custom PCB with low power usage added in.
+I don't know how the original was built but I plan on starting with an Arduino Pro Mini as the brain and once I can get most of the major bugs worked out I will then move on to just a Atmega328p on a custom PCB with low power usage added in.

 For now the objective is to create a calculator capable of just adding and subtracting.